mhadam/snowplow.wiki-fork/setup-guide/3-setup-enrich/stream-enrich/Install-Stream-Enrich.md

 [HOME](Home) » [SNOWPLOW SETUP GUIDE](Setting-up-Snowplow) » [Step 3: Setting up Enrich](Setting-up-enrich) » [Step 3.2: setting up Stream Enrich](setting-up-stream-enrich) » Install Stream Enrich

-**This documentation is for version 0.11.x of Stream Enrich.
+**This documentation is for version 0.11.x and 0.12.x of Stream Enrich.
 Documentation for other versions is available:**

 **[Version 0.6.0-0.10.0][v0.10]**